 A comprehensive treatment plan for PID may include a range of complementary and alternative therapies.
 PID can lead to serious complications.
-Complementary therapies should be used only in conjunction with conventional medical interventions.
+You should use complementary therapies only in conjunction with conventional medical interventions.
 Keep all of your prescribing doctors informed about any supplements or therapies you may be using.

 Nutrition and Supplements

 - Eliminate potential food allergens, including dairy, wheat (gluten), corn, soy, preservatives, and food additives.
-Your health care provider may want to test for food sensitivities.
+Your provider may want to test for food sensitivities.

-- Eat antioxidant rich foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as squash and bell pepper).
+- Eat antioxidant-rich foods, including fruits (blueberries, cherries, and tomatoes) and vegetables (squash and bell pepper).

 - Avoid refined foods, such as white breads, pasta, and sugar.